Eaglesfield, Cumbria

-Eaglesfield is a village and former civil parish, now in the parish of Dean, in Allerdale district, in the county of Cumbria, in England.
-Historically part of Cumberland, it is near the A5086 road, 2.5 miles (4 km) southwest of Cockermouth and is located just outside the Lake District National Park.
-In 1931 the parish had a population of 233.
+Eaglesfield is a village in the parish of Dean in Cumberland in Cumbria, England.
+It is near the A5086 road, 2.5 miles (4 km) southwest of Cockermouth and is located just outside the Lake District National Park.

-Etymology
+Toponymy

 Eaglesfield lay in the early Middle Ages within the British kingdom of Rheged, and the first element of the name is perhaps derived from the Brythonic 'eccles' "church" (cognate with Welsh 'eglwys' 'church').
 The meaning would be 'open land near a British church' - something that the Anglian settlers would have seen as they "arrived and settled some two miles away down below at Brigham."
 (The second element, 'Feld', is Old English for 'open country').

 Alternatively, it means 'Ecgel's open land' ('Ecgel's feld').
 'Ecgel' is a personal name and possibly "a normal diminutive of compound names such as 'Ecglaf', or Ecgwulf' ".

 Governance

-Eaglesfield is in the parliamentary constituency of Copeland, Trudy Harrison is the Member of Parliament.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

-For Local Government purposes it is in the Dalton Ward of Allerdale Borough Council and part of the Cockermouth South Ward of Cumbria County Council.